arnkov/ofxPostGlitch/README.md

 Lazy update for maxillacult's ofxPostGlitch to work with openFrameworks programmable renderer.
 Some other minor changes to some shaders.
+Skipped the blurry shader due to framedrops on intel integrated graphics.
+Only meant to use with Theia.